landnthrn/SmartAutoAction.ahk-by-landn.thrn/README.md

 Say you're breaking down a tree in a survival game, you would use:
 `F1 + Left Mouse Click`
-You will automatically keep hitting the tree.
+You will automatically keep hitting the tree

 Lots of tree logs and sticks fall on the ground:
-`F1 + (whatever the interact/pickup button is in your game)` You will auto pick up the logs and sticks you’re looking at.
+`F1 + (whatever the interact/pickup button is in your game)` You will auto pick up the logs and sticks you’re looking at

 ---